-A student with extenuating circumstances may appeal a Financial Aid Suspension by submitting a Financial Aid Satisfactory Academic Progress Appeal Form from the Student Financial Services Office.
-The student can either print the form from our website or pick it up in the Student Financial Services Office.
+A student with extenuating circumstances may appeal a Financial Aid Suspension by submitting the appeal form that is sent with the suspension letter.
+The Appeal must be submitted no later than 2 weeks after the start of the semester.
 Appeals must explain in detail why the student failed to meet the minimum academic standards, and what extenuating circumstances caused the failure, and how the situation has since improved.
 Examples of extenuating circumstances include, but are not limited to, illness, medical issues with immediate family members, or a death in the family.
 Personal or financial issues with family, friends, or roommates are not considered extenuating circumstances.

 If approved, the student will either:

 - Be placed on Financial Aid Probation for one semester only, or;

 - Be placed on an Academic Plan designed for completion rate and/or cumulative grade point average improvements until the standards of the SAP Policy are met.

 The student's approval letter will explain all requirements that must be met during his/her probationary period to continue to receive federal financial aid.